bcaffo/ds4ph-bme/classReminders/class3.md

 # Some things to discuss for Class 3.

-* Due date for the HW
-* Quiz coming up
 * Go over bash slides
 * Git basics
   * Reasons for version control